Daynlight/CPU/README.md

 * Register (0-4)
 * 2 DISKS and 1 BIOS
 * 3 jumps per operation
-* Disk save operation use one data space
 ## Asembler
 * pri "<kbd>text to print in terminal</kbd>" -> Print text.
 * nel -> Go to next line.